roseda12/jekyll-now/about.md

 ### Pedagogy

-These lessons were created using the same pedagogical approaches as [Facing History](https://www.facinghistory.org/) and [Teaching Tolerance](https://www.tolerance.org/), both of which emphasize emphathy and social justice.
+These lessons were created using the same pedagogical approaches as [Facing History](https://www.facinghistory.org/) and [Teaching Tolerance](https://www.tolerance.org/), both of which emphasize empathy and social justice.